 This not only includes sexual immorality on a physical level, but spiritual immorality—spiritual adultery—as well.
 That is, going after other gods, accepting doctrines contrary to the teachings of Jesus Christ.
 A member of God's Church may commit spiritual adultery if he allows himself to be enticed by the teachings of other religions.
 For example, to allow oneself to be fascinated by Far Eastern and Native American religions as we see promoted in many movies today is spiritual adultery for those in God's church.

 We especially see these pagan religious teachings promoted in children's movies and cartoons by Disney.
 The circle of life, the Ying yang, and reincarnation are major themes.
-We also see these pagan teachings manifested in the form of spirit guides and dream catchers of the Native Americans religions.
+We also see these pagan teachings manifested in the form of spirit guides and dream catchers of the Native American religions.
 The dream catchers are those circles dressed in feathers that we see dangling from so many people's mirrors a you drive down the road.

 Witchcraft is one the fastest growing religions among girls and young woman, especially in the high schools and colleges.
 We should be guarding our children from unknowingly committing such spiritual immorality.

 In verse 3, Paul said this sanctification that deals with purity of body and holiness of heart is the will of God.
 It is the will of God in general that we should be holy, because He who called us is holy, and because we are chosen to salvation through the sanctification of the Spirit.
 Not only does God require purity in our bodies, but also holiness in our hearts, and that we should cleanse ourselves from all filthiness both of flesh and spirit.

 II Corinthians 7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness [or, uncleanness] of the flesh and spirit, perfecting holiness in the fear of God.